MazenAshrafRamzi/VR-Time-Travel-Museum-/README.md

 - *Funerary Lion* and *Praying Boy* statues reconstructed using photogrammetry from real artifacts in Berlin.
 - Additional statues and Roman assets sourced from public online resources.
 - Free community assets and AI-assisted modeling tools.
+- Music: **"From Olympus"** from *Hades Original Soundtrack*, composed by Darren Korb, used for educational/non-commercial purposes.
 - Historical descriptions for the UI panels were generated with the assistance of AI (ChatGPT)
   and are intended for narrative purposes only.
 They may not fully reflect historical accuracy.